joyrider3774/crisp-game-lib-portable-sdl/README.md

 - Extra added games
 - Sections inside the menu's
 - Ability to have more than 16 games in the menu
+- Ability to switch between dark color mode enabled or not
+- Overlays like small glow effects, pixel grid or crt effect saved per game
+- HiScore saving
 - Funkey version is based on this version

 see [src/cglpSDL2](https://github.com/joyrider3774/crisp-game-lib-portable-sdl/tree/main/src/cglpSDL2) for SDL 2 Port